Man charged in deadly crash has previous DUI conviction, police say

 When contacted by police, Cardenas’ girlfriend told police she “wasn’t surprised” to hear about their investigation because he, “drinks all the time and routinely drives while impaired,” the report said.

-It wasn’t clear how much time had elapsed between Metro’s interview with Cardenas and the crash, but when they did, police described him in the report as, “so impaired he could not walk or stand unsupported.”
+It wasn’t clear how much time had elapsed between Metro’s interview with Cardenas and the crash, but when they did talk to him, police described him in the report as “so impaired he could not walk or stand unsupported.”

 Blood test results were not ready by the time of the report.